nasa-gibs/mrf/README.md

 ## Preconditions

+The MRF driver is included and maintained within the standard GDAL source since GDAL version 2.1.
+This repository usually lags the GDAL trunk.
+It is maintained in support of the NASA GIBS and as a source of MRF documentation.

-The MRF driver for GDAL requires the use of GDAL (version 1.11.4 recommended).
+The MRF driver for GDAL requires the use of GDAL (version 2.2 or newer recommended).
 GDAL is included with the RPM release.

 ## RPM Installation